 Prohibited Practices in Employment

-Under the Minnesota Human Rights Act, employment is a protected area, and it is illegal to treat you differently in employment because of your: race, color, creed, religion, national origin, sex, marital status, disability, public assistance, age, sexual orientation, or local human rights commission activity.
+Under the Minnesota Human Rights Act, employment is a protected area, and it is illegal to treat you differently in employment because of your: race, color, creed, religion, national origin, sex, marital status, disability, public assistance, age, sexual orientation, familial status, or local human rights commission activity.

 With limited exceptions, the following actions constitute a violation the Human Rights Act in employment when, because of your protected class status: